bitwit/BWSwipeRevealCell/README.md

 **var panElasticityFactor: CGFloat**

 Control how much elasticity there is past threshold, if it can be exceeded.
-Default is `0.7` and `1.0` would mean no elasticity
+Default is `0.7` and `1.0` would mean no elastic resistance

 **var animationDuration: Double**